SpicyFlame870/Need-Blood/README.md

 # NeedBlood
-Blood Donation website using node js for Hackathon
+Blood Donation website using node js for Minor Project

 Things that need to preinstalled on a local system :-